-- foster a passion for digital electronics and hardware design - develop excellent Physical Computing skills and understanding of fundamental concepts - develop a robust approach to Design Thinking - be able to collaborate and communicate effectively in a range of scenarios
+- develop a robust approach to Design Thinking - be able to collaborate and communicate effectively in a range of scenarios

 Students will learn to navigate the unique challenges presented by rapid prototyping, both individually and as part of a team.
 They will become very proficient in electronics, hardware design, 3D modelling and use a range of fabrication tools, including 3D printing and laser cutting.